cloudhm/advanced-keymapping/README.md

 ### Karabiner

+Both Karabiner and Seil aren't compatible with Sierra yet.

 A dream tool for keymapping. <a href="https://pqrs.org/osx/karabiner" target="_blank">Karabiner</a> is the most powerful key mapping tool on this planet.
 It's capable of doing all sorts of crazy key mappings.
 It doesn't matter if you use Vim or Emacs, the options are there, ready for you.
 Unlike Windows, on macOS number keys and letter keys don't repeat themselves, this may make cursor movement clumsy.
 From my experience, Karabiner is the only tool I have tried so far is capable of solving this problem.

 ### Seil

 Same author as Karabiner, <a href="https://github.com/tekezo/Seil" target="_blank">Seil</a> made for `caps lock` key.
 With Seil, you can map `caps lock` key smartly.

+### Keyboard Maestro

+I upgraded my OS to Sierra without check the compatibility of Karabiner, so I found this Keyboard Maestro, an excellent tool to use.

 ## Mapping `hjkl` with `control` as `arrow` keys